spawnmarvel/quickguides/eventhub/Readme.md

 Queue

 * Messages are sent to and received from queues.
 Queues store messages until the receiving application is available to receive and process them.
 * Messages in queues are ordered and timestamped on arrival.
-Once the broker accepts the message, the message is always held durably in triple-redundant storage, spread across availability zones if the namespace is zone-enabled. * Service Bus keeps messages in memory or volatile storage until they've been reported by the client as accepted.
+Once the broker accepts the message, the message is always held durably in triple-redundant storage, spread across availability zones if the namespace is zone-enabled.
+* Service Bus keeps messages in memory or volatile storage until they've been reported by the client as accepted.

 Note: For a comparison of Service Bus queues with Storage queues, see https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted

+Topics

+* While a queue is often used for point-to-point communication
+* Topics are useful in publish/subscribe scenarios.
+* * A subscriber to a topic can receive a copy of each message sent to that topic.
+Subscriptions are named entities.
+* * A subscription rule has a filter to define a condition for the message to be copied into the subscription and an optional action that can modify message metadata.

+Namespaces

+* A namespace is a container for all messaging components (queues and topics).
+* A namespace can be compared to a server in the terminology of other brokers, but the concepts aren't directly equivalent.
+* A Service Bus namespace is your own capacity slice of a large cluster made up of dozens of all-active virtual machines.
+* It may optionally span three Azure availability zones.
+So, you get all the availability and robustness benefits of running the message broker at enormous scale.
+And, you don't need to worry about underlying complexities.
+* Service Bus is serverless messaging.

 https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview